MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex4_create_irm_policy.md

 ## Task 2 – Configure insider risk settings

-Now that Joni has access to Insider Risk Management, you'll configure the necessary settings to ensure that risky browsing activities are detected, and sensitive information stays protected.
+Now that Joni has access to Insider Risk Management, you'll configure the necessary settings to ensure that potential risky browsing activities are detected, and sensitive information stays protected.

 1. Reopen **Microsoft Edge**, then navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password is set to the **User Password** in the **Resources** tab.